 - Rent backline at destination

-- What many musicians or tours with large budgets usually do is rent the instrument at the destination.
+- Many musicians or tours with large budgets, what they usually do is rent the instrument at the destination.
 There are many sound and instrument rental companies that are dedicated to this, but probably the best known for both service and variety of instruments is Call&Play.

 - The main one is that it will never be your own instrument adjusted to your liking.